avindhawale/ng-org-chart-v17/README.md

 - Modular and reusable components designed for scalability and maintainability.
 - Key Components:
-  - **Employee Grid Component**: Displays a list of employees with options to edit, delete, or search.
+  - **Employee Grid Component**: Displays a list of employees with options to edit, delete, or update.
   - **Employee Form Component**: Handles adding and updating employee details.
   - **Employee Chart Component**: Visualizes hierarchical reporting relationships using D3.js and d3-org-chart.